Bubbling hot spring pools and spouting geysers in Kyushu's premier onsen resorts

 Built in 1990, Yufuin Station is a station like no other.
 Try the footbath near platform one.
-Towels are provided.
 The Art Hall functions as a meeting area as well as an art gallery.

-Horse carriages and British classic cars depart from the station.
+Horse-drawn carriages depart from the station.
 The tourist information center serves your travel needs and also offers bicycles for rent.
 The roads to Lake Kinrinko are optimal for cycling.

 * The information on this page may be subject to change due to COVID-19.